Clear Creek below Whiskeytown reservoir

 Andy almost tips the unexpected way!
 Good recovery with the aid of thigh straps

 A ways below the creek bends left then right among willows and tumbles thru a narrow cleft in the bedrock.
-This class IV is best scouted high on the left.
+This class IV can be scouted high on the left.

 Downstream of take-out, below a seasonal diversion dam, there is a class V+ waterfall followed by a class IV gorge that looks quite interesting.

 To reach take-out, take the South Bonnyview exit off I-5, between Anderson and Redding.
-Drive west until you cross the railroad tracks, then turn south onto highway 273 and proceed .8 mile to Clear Creek Road.
+When you are coming from the south, this exit is labeled Bechelli Lane and Churn Creek Rd.
+Drive west over the river on S Bonnyview until you cross the railroad tracks, then turn south onto highway 273 and proceed .8 mile to Clear Creek Road.
 If you cross the creek, you have gone too far.
 Turn west onto Clear Creek Road and drive 6 miles further to another bridge over the creek, your take-out.
 On the south (left) side of the road just after the bridge, there is a parking area near the sign for Horse Creek Preserve.

 To reach put-in from there, continue uphill on Clear Creek Road for about 1 mile, then turn right (north) on Cloverdale Road.
 In 1.5 mile, turn right again (east) onto A16 Placer Road.
 Drive about 1 mile downhill to the Clear Creek bridge, then uphill for about .5 mile.
 Turn sharp left on Mule Town Road, which is paved for several miles.
 At the end of habitations it turns to rough dirt with occasional pavement.
 Avoid several lesser-travelled dirt roads that fork left.
 After bending away from the river, curving left downhill and crossing Middle Creek, then curving right uphill again, you reach an intersection.
 Turn left, following signs to “Whiskeytown Dam”, not to the town of “Shasta” on highway 299.
 The road descends to a pack camp, then descends again towards Clear Creek.
 After a flat spot and a rise you reach a paved road.
 Turn left, following signs to the “NEED Camp” bridge.
 A right turn leads to the top of the dam, making an alternate long-cut for low-clearance vehicles.